 By the Middle Ages, the Christians adapted this tradition & used Advent wreathes as part of their spiritual preparation for Christmas.
 By 1600, both Catholics & Lutherans had more formal practices surrounding the Advent wreath.

 The four candles represent the four weeks of Advent.
-One purple or blue candle is lit each week, but the Catholic church uses a rose candle on the 3rd Sunday.
+In some Christian churches, one purple or blue candle is lit each week, but the Catholic church uses a rose candle on the 3rd Sunday.
 Purple dyes were once so rare & costly that they were associated with royalty; the Roman Catholic Church has long used this color around Christmas & Easter to honor Jesus.
-The candles in particular symbolize the prayer, penance, & preparatory sacrifices & goods works undertaken at this time.
+The candles symbolize the prayer, penance, & preparatory sacrifices & goods works undertaken at this time.
 The light signifies Christ, the Light of the world.
 Some modern day wreaths include a white candle placed in the middle of the wreath, which represents Christ & is lit on Christmas Eve.